 Rods and Cones

-Rods and cones are the cells found in the retina that are responsible for our vision.
+Rods and cones are specialized cells, called photoreceptor cells, that are found in the retina and are responsible for our vision.

 Photoreceptor Cells